 - Nice to the Waiter: Averted, albeit (probably) jokingly, in the Alec Baldwin episode.
 Baldwin lampshades it by saying they'll have to leave the waitress a $1000 tip to compensate.

 - "Not Making This Up" Disclaimer: One appears on the screen in the Michael Richards episode:"Certain events in this episode seem set up.
 They were not."

-- Product Placement: Since the show is sponsored by Acura, there is some product placement for Acura cars, which is Played for Laughs as Jerry usually calls attention to the fact that the car is there for product placement.
+- Product Placement: Since the show is sponsored by Acura, there is some product placement for Acura cars, which ends up being Played for Laughs and lampshaded to hell and back by Jerry in the episodes in which it occurs.

 - Running Gag: The above mentioned "Product Placement car".
-Jerry lampshading it in every episode could count as well.
+Jerry's lampshading could count as well.

 - X Meets Y: Stephen Colbert describes it as "Top Gear with Nigella Lawson Food Porn and comedy."